kieranduffies/kieranduffies/README.md

 　　　**shows** that i also like are law and order: special victims unit, and other shows created by dick wolf.
 SPONGEBOB SQUAREPANTS!!!!!

 　　　　　　　　　　　　　　　　　　　　yellowstone, 1923, 1883 & more typically old shows

+　　　　　　　　　　　　　　alongside sitcoms like modern family, **brooklyn 99**, the office and the good place

 　　　　　　　　　　　　　　my favourite **movies** are everything everywhere at once and soulmate (2023) !!!